The official blog of the Lung Institute.

 What is obstructive lung disease?
 Let us explain.
 Keep reading to learn more about what is obstructive lung disease and what you can do here.

 When it comes to understanding respiratory diseases there can be a lot to learn.
 With your health in mind, the Lung Institute is here to breakdown Respiratory Diseases: What Are Chronic Lung Diseases?
 And can you the information you need to improve your overall quality of life.

 For those living with bronchiectasis, the constant coughing and mucus build-up can feel like a walking pneumonia.
 With your health in mind, the Lung Institute is here to explain the disease in full, and teach you how to treat it.

 Do you have a chronic lung disease?
-Are you wondering if it’s time to consider stem cell therapy?
+Are you wondering if it’s time to consider cellular therapy?
 Keep reading to learn more.